Rangsundøya

-Rangsundøya or Rangsundøy is an island in Rødøy Municipality in Nordland county, Norway.
+Rangsundøya is an island in Rødøy Municipality in Nordland county, Norway.
 The 7.6 km2 island of Rangsundøya is located off the Helgeland coast in a large group of islands.
 The island of Gjerdøya lies to the north, Storselsøya lies to the southwest, Renga to the northeast, and the mainland is to the south and east.
 The highest point on the island is the 267 m tall mountain Rangsundtinden.